 Our robots provide a welcome help to people with disabilities around the world.
 We work with leading organisations such as Disability Rights, Canine Companions for Independence and Age UK to test and explore the ways our technology can be maximised to offer greater independence and choice.
 We also collaborate with experts and volunteers to improve our app, aiming for universal access.

-Starship robots have safely travelled over 500,000 miles, completed over 100,000 deliveries and crossed more than 5,000,000 streets.
+Starship robots have safely travelled over one million miles, completed over 500,000 deliveries and crossed more than 5,000,000 streets.
 And as we partner with more neighbourhoods and communities, we look forward to working with them to enhance the quality of many more lives.

 “I love the robots.
 When they first came I wasn’t 100% sure about them, but I’ve used them a lot.
 As I have an electric wheelchair, it’s significantly more convenient and a lot safer to have food come to me instead of having to waste battery going to get food.”